Phlegm: Removing phlegm

-Excessive phlegm creation can be troublesome.
-There are basically two ways to get rid of excess phlegm: swallowing or spitting.

 Phlegm naturally drains down into the back of the throat and can be swallowed without imposing health risks.
 Once in the stomach, the acids and digestive system will remove the phlegm and get rid of the germs in it.
 In some cultures, swallowing phlegm is considered a social taboo, being described as disgusting or unhygienic.
 One Igbo adage, for example, uses the swallowing of phlegm as a metaphor for wrongdoing.
 Also, due to the social image of spitting (the alternative of swallowing) in some communities, females were shown to be more likely to swallow phlegm and less likely to report experiencing it.

 The alternative to swallowing would be throat-clearing.
 To do this, the mouth should be closed and air should be inhaled hard into the nose.
 Inhaling forcefully through the nose will pull excess phlegm and nasal mucus down into the throat, where muscles in the throat and tongue can prepare to eject it.
 Once this is done, a U-shape should be formed with the tongue, while simultaneously forcing air and saliva forward with the muscles at the back of the throat.
 At this point, the phlegm will be in the mouth and is now ready to be spat out as sputum.